MaaZiJyun/ePortfolio/notes_artificial_intelligence/Supervised_and_Unsupervise_Learning.md

 # What is Machine Learning

 > Field of study that gives computers the ability to learn without being explicitly programmed.
 (Arthur Samuel 1959)

+Machine Learning is like having a super smart friend who learns from examples.
+You give it data (like pictures of cats and dogs) and tell it what each one is.
+The machine looks for patterns and learns from this data.
+Later, when you show it a new picture, it can make a pretty good guess whether it’s a cat or a dog, even though it hasn’t seen that exact picture before.

 The more opportunities you give a learning algorithm to learn the better it will perform.